Court Geometry

 The curated pages explain how to use the model.
 The raw, staging, and star reference pages are generated, schema-backed artifacts: use them for exact contracts, and regenerate them instead of hand-editing when the code changes.

-agg_rollups, oranalytics_shortcuts. - Lock the join lane second.
-Use Relationships once you know the tables but need the safest path between them.
+- Lock the join lane.
+Switch to Relationships once you know the tables but want the cleanest path between them.

-- Confirm exact contracts last.
-Finish on the generated Raw Reference, Staging Reference, or Star Reference when the question becomes "what are the exact columns and constraints?"
+- Verify the contract.
+Finish on Raw Reference, Staging Reference, or Star Reference when the question turns into exact columns, types, or nullability.

-Use Dimensions, Facts & Bridges, Derived Aggregations, and Analytics Views when you are still deciding which surface actually answers the question.
+Use Dimensions, Facts & Bridges, Derived Aggregations, and Analytics Views when you are still picking the right surface.

 |---|---|---|